Temi-aruna/sql-data-warehouse-project/README.md

 Welcome to my **Data Warehouse and Analytics Project** repository! <img src="assets/rocket.png" alt="rocket" width="19"/>

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, I intend to highlight and utilize industry best practices in data engineering and analytics.
+Designed as a portfolio project, My goal with this was to highlight and utilize industry best practices in data engineering and analytics.

 ---